rcosta358/cf_ai_code_reviewer/README.md

 npx wrangler kv namespace create SESSIONS_KV
 ```

+Then, update `wrangler.jsonc` with the generated KV namespace id.

 Finally, run the development server and open the app in your browser at `http://localhost:5173`:

 ```sh